Feds release high-speed rail plan, rethinking 2 states

 "We proposed an informed option that we wanted to put on the table and get reaction," Reyes-Alicea said of the now-shelved plan.
 "We really see the study as a positive move in the right direction."

-The next steps will be deciding how the plan will be implemented and how it will be funded, all while making sure construction doesn't cripple day-to-day operations, Reyes-Alicea said.
+The next steps will be deciding how the plan will be implemented and how it will be funded, all while making sure construction doesn't hamper day-to-day operations, Reyes-Alicea said.

 "That's one of the greatest challenges," she said.

-The FRA estimates rebuilding the Northeast Corridor would cut travel times between Washington and New York by 35 minutes, to about 2 hours and 10 minutes, on the fastest trains and save more than an hour on trips between Boston and New York, which now take close to 4 hours.
+The FRA estimates rebuilding the Northeast Corridor would cut travel times between Washington and New York by 35 minutes, to about 2 hours and 10 minutes, on the fastest trains and save 45 minutes to an hour on trips between Boston and New York, which now take close to 4 hours.

 Work has already begun on some projects incorporated into the FRA's plan.
 They include a project to build new, expanded tunnels under the Hudson River between New York and New Jersey, so far pegged to cost $12.9 billion, and a project to replace a 143-year-old tunnel in Baltimore.